Psychophysiology-aided Perceptually Fluent Speech Analysis of Children Who Stutter: Related Work and Background Discussion

-\textbf{\textit{Machine Learning on Stuttering Speech Studies}} State-of-the-art ML studies on the stuttering population focus on detecting various stuttering disfluency events, such as repetition and prolongation of sounds/syllables, tension-filled pauses, and interjections.
-Ravikumar et al. \cite{ravikumar2008automatic,ravikumar2009approach} evaluated MFCC speech features and SVM classifier to detect syllable repetitions.
-Recent studies are leveraging deep learning approaches.
-Kourkounakis et al. \cite{kourkounakis2020detecting} developed a residual network (ResNet) and Bidirectional LSTM model, which took spectrogram as input to detect stuttering events.
-Another study \cite{sheikh2021stutternet} utilized a time-delay neural network (TDNN) taking MFCC features to detect stuttering events.
+\textbf{\textit{Machine Learning on Stuttering Speech Studies:}} State-of-the-art ML studies on the stuttering population focus on detecting various stuttering disfluency events, such as repetition and prolongation of sounds/syllables, tension-filled pauses, and interjections. \citet{ravikumar2009approach} evaluated MFCC speech features and SVM classifier to detect syllable repetitions.
+Recent studies are leveraging deep learning approaches. \citet{kourkounakis2020detecting} developed a residual network (ResNet) and Bidirectional LSTM model, which took spectrogram as input to detect stuttering events. \citet{sheikh2021stutternet} utilized a time-delay neural network (TDNN), taking MFCC features to detect stuttering events.
 The majority of the stuttering speech processing works have used the UCLASS dataset \cite{howell2009university}.
-It contains reading, monolog, and conversation speech containing stuttering events (e.g., repeating parts of words, stretching a sound out for a long time, or having a hard time getting a word out) from participants aged $5$ to $47$ years.
-Unlike the UCLASS dataset, the data used for this paper are perceptually fluent speech from preschool-age CWS and CWNS ($3$-$5$ years of age).
-To the best of our knowledge, no study has developed ML classification approaches to differentiate perceptually fluent speech of CWS vs. CWNS.
+It contains stuttering disfluency event speech from participants aged $5-47$ years.
+In contrast, the data used for this paper are perceptually fluent speech and physiological parameters from preschool-age ($3$-$5$ years) \textit{CWS} and \textit{CWNS}.
+To our knowledge, no study has developed ML classification approaches to differentiate perceptually fluent speech of \textit{CWS} vs. \textit{CWNS}.

-\textbf{\textit{Speech Features in Stuttering and Arousal Studies}} Speech science studies have evaluated the fundamental frequency $F0$ and the first four formant frequencies to examine the SMC both in emotional stimuli scenarios and for stuttering individuals.

-\textit{The fundamental frequency $F0$} approximates the periodicity of vibration of the speaker’s vocal cord \cite{guo2007mel,guo2011design}.
-Studies reported that $F0$ contains information about the speaker's emotional state \cite{protopapas1997fundamental,fuller1992validity,hecker1968manifestations}.
-Stuttering and non-stuttering adults show difference in $F0$ while fluently uttering vowels \cite{natke2001fundamental,salihovic2009characteristics}.
-Notably, lower SMC is positively correlated with higher $F0$ variability \cite{robb1985developmental}.

-\textit{Formants} are resonance frequencies of the vocal tract.
-Formants are measured as peak points of the amplitude in the frequency spectrum (discussed in section \ref{acustic-features}).
-Formally they are indicative of time-dependent positions of speech articulators, e.g., tongue, lips, velum, and jaw \cite{mermelstein1967determination,ladefoged1978generating}.